ASME Features Stevens in New Video Series

-Three additional videos were also produced from footage acquired during ASME’s first campus visit — and the Association plans to return to campus periodically to record additional features highlighting Stevens research, as well.
+Additional videos were also produced from footage acquired during ASME’s first campus visit — and the Association plans to return to campus periodically to record additional features highlighting Stevens research, as well.

 “ASME is proud to showcase the excellent work of Stevens Institute of Technology, its innovative faculty and promising future engineers,” said ASME Executive Director/CEO Tom Costabile.